wojciechmarek/periodic-table/README.md

 # Periodic Table

-A modern and clean periodic table of elements,
+A modern, clean, and tidy periodic table.

 ## Purpose

-To brush up my frontend skills 🔥 and learn CSS grid, emotion, react-query and NX.
+To brush up my frontend skills 🔥 and learn CSS grid, emotion, react-query, and NX.

 ## Demo